AnyBody/anyscript/_posts/2018-11-13-Solving-Optimization-Problems-Using-Python.md

 The AnyBody Modeling System (AMS) provides a build-in optimization class `AnyOptStudy`, and with it you have the opportunity to solve advanced mathematical optimization problems.

-.. seealso:: You can get a taste of how it works in the [newly updated tutorial on  parameter and optimization studies](https://anyscript.org/tutorials/Parameter_studies_and_optimization/lesson2.html)
+You can get a taste of how it works in the [newly updated tutorial on  parameter and optimization studies](https://anyscript.org/tutorials/Parameter_studies_and_optimization/lesson2.html)
+{: .notice--info}

 Of course there can be situations were you want to do a little more than what the AMS optimization offers.
 Say you have two seperate models were you wanted to optimize some parameter across the performance in both models? or perhaps you wanted to use a specific algorithm suitable for your exact problem?
 To solve these kinds of problems, you